Canary Islands Flight and Travel Information

 Travel to La Graciosa

-To travel to La Graciosa, you will fly to Arrecife Airport, from where you will be transferred by taxi or minibus to Orzola for your ferry crossing.
+To travel to La Graciosa, you will fly to Lanzarote Airport, from where you will be transferred by taxi or minibus to Orzola for your ferry crossing.
 To make your connection on the same day, your outbound flight should be scheduled to land no later than 1430 hours and your homeward flight should depart no earlier than 1200 hours, otherwise we will need to quote you for an overnight stay in Lanzarote.
 In the unlikely event of an extended flight delay or any disruption to the ferry services causing you to miss your connection, we will arrange accommodation on Lanzarote at no extra cost.

 Flights to Gran Canaria